 There aren’t Many Overweight People

-I think the two points above have a lot to do with it actually.
-Not eating dinner past a certain time and not having access to outside food whenever we desire is probably better for our health than we realize.
-And everyone eats pasta and other carbs, it’s just not combined with certain things.
-Plus, the bike culture in Italy is huge.
+Everyone eats pasta and other carbs, it’s just not combined with certain things.
+Plus, the outdoor and bike culture in Italy is huge.
 It’s no Amsterdam but you’ll see people riding bikes everywhere.
 My 70+ mother-in-law rides a bike when she doesn’t feel like driving, it’s the cutest thing really.

 Old School Medicine

-This might be the case when moving to a small town in general but its also the case when moving to a small town in Italy.
+This might be the case when moving to a small town in general but its also the case when moving to Italy.
 I visited a specialist last week and this doc was old school.
 Not just old but old school.
 There are plenty of good doctors but this one really needed to step away from the 1970s medical textbooks.

 I am completely immersed in the Italian language apart from speaking English with my husband.
 While this is excellent for my aspirations to quickly master the language, it’s definitely a challenge.
 Apart from visiting a restaurant where I can point to a menu item, I don’t see any possibility of visiting anywhere important for the time being i.e. bank, doctor etc without my husband.
 Good thing I like him a lot.
 Another plus is that I am picking up loads of new words everyday.